TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/0-Preface/Index.rst

 After the main chapters, several smaller chapters give insight into additional extbase features:

-* :ref:`extension-builder` gives insight into modeling an extension with the extension builder
 * "Backend Modules": This now directly links to the chapter :ref:`t3coreapi:backend-modules-api` in "TYPO3 Explained"
 * :ref:`extbase_command_controller_about`: This chapter also directly links